 Well, it may turn out that all it takes to remain in the Comfort Zone is to reduce the amount you plan to give to your heirs by $50,000 per child.

 Just an example, but that’s the sort of thing we can adjust within your 100% customized financial plan.

 - Ongoing Investment Management

-Once your plan has been adjusted, what remains is to keep it current, and maintain its Comfort Zone status.
+Once your investment plan has been adjusted, what remains is to keep it current, and maintain its Comfort Zone status.

-We update all our clients’ plans every quarter, rebalance their asset allocations back in accordance with their plans, re-run the 1000 stress tests, and keep them comfortable.
+We update all our clients’ plans every quarter, rebalance their asset allocations in accordance with their plans, re-run the 1000 stress tests, and keep them comfortable.